-By default, Google Photos backups will happen for all the pics and videos you shoot on your smartphone.
-The quality of those backups can vary depending on your device or personal settings, but you would need to manually turn this feature off for it to stop.
+By default, Google Photos backs up all the pics and videos you shoot on your smartphone.
+The quality of those Google Photos backups can vary depending on your device or personal settings, but you would need to manually turn this feature off for it to stop.

-However, there are lots of other pics and videos that come through your device besides the ones you capture.
-You might assume Google Photos backups work for those, too.
+However, there are many other pics and videos that come through your device besides the ones you capture.
+You might assume Google Photos has those covered, too.
 Sometimes they automatically backup, and sometimes they don’t.
-Additionally, Google “paused” widespread backups for third-party apps like WhatsApp, Instagram, and more thanks to the COVID-19 pandemic.
+Additionally, Google “paused” widespread backups for third-party apps like WhatsApp, Instagram, and more, thanks to the COVID-19 pandemic.
 It even put a moratorium on photo backups from its own apps, such as Messages.

 Related: A beginner’s guide to Google Photos

 As such, you might have asked Google Photos to back up media from various sources, but that doesn’t mean it’s happening.
 Thankfully, you can manually re-activate Google Photos backups for all the apps you’d like.
 It requires a bit of legwork but isn’t difficult.

 Google Photos backups: How to configure for all apps

 Checking on the status of your Google Photos backups is easy.
 Below you’ll find step-by-step instructions on how to check what’s going on using your Android phone.
 Right below the instructions are screenshots to help you out.

 - Open up the Google Photos app on your Android smartphone.

 - On the bottom menu, tap the Library button.

 - Once you’re in the Library, tap the Utilities icon towards the top of the page.